-Laws and practices regarding handling and use of personal and other information by companies have come under increased public scrutiny, and governmental entities, consumer agencies and consumer advocacy groups have called for increased regulation and changes in industry practices.
-For example, in December 2015, following the conclusion of the "trilogue" meetings between the European Parliament, the Council of the European Union, and the European Commission, an agreement was announced with respect to a new EU data protection framework, the General Data Protection Regulation ("GDPR"), which will become effective in May 2018 and will apply across the European Union..
-The GDPR will replace the current EU Data Protection Directive and will impose significantly greater compliance burdens on companies with users and/or operations in the European Union and provides for considerable fines up to the higher of 20 million Euros and 4% of global annual revenue for noncompliance.
+Laws and practices regarding handling and use of personal and other information by companies have come under increased public scrutiny, and government, consumer agencies and consumer advocacy groups have called for increased regulation and changes in industry practices.
+For example, in December 2015, following the conclusion of the "trilogue" meetings between the European Parliament, the Council of the European Union, and the European Commission, an agreement was announced with respect to a new EU data protection framework, the General Data Protection Regulation ("GDPR"), which will likely become effective in 2018 and will apply across the European Union..
+The GDPR is expected to replace the prior data protection directive and will impose significantly greater compliance burdens on companies with users and/or operations in the European Union and to provide for considerable fines up to the higher of 20 million Euors and 4% of global annual revenue for noncompliance.
 One material change is that data processors (as that term is defined by applicable EU data protection law) have direct obligations, including implementing technical and organizational measures, and enhanced notification rules.
-The GDPR also imposes certain technological requirements that may impact the conduct of our business and how data protection is addressed in our customer and vendor agreements.
-The European Union has also released a proposed Regulation on Privacy and Electronic Communications (e-Privacy Regulation) to replace the EU's Privacy and Electronic Communications Directive (e-Privacy Directive) to, among other things, better align with the GDPR, to amend the current e-Privacy Directive's rules on the use of cookies and other tracking technologies, and to harmonize across current EU member state e-privacy data protection laws.
+The GDPR may also impose technological requirements in connection with the conduct of our business, and could impact how data protection is addressed in our customer agreements.
+The European Union is also considering an update to the EU's Privacy and Electronic Communications (e-Privacy) Directive to, among other things, amend the current directive's rules on the use of cookies and other tracking technologies.
 Compliance with changes in laws and regulations related to privacy may require significant cost, limit the use and adoption of our services, and require material changes in our business practices that result in reduced revenue.
 Noncompliance could result in material fines and penalties or governmental orders requiring us to change our data practices, which could damage our reputation and harm our business.